-If your last name begins with A-L, please email Dave.
+If your last name begins with A-L, please email Reid.

 If your last name begins with M-Z, please email Ken.

-Please note: Due to the volume of daily individual appointments and emails, we kindly request your assistance not phoning Ken or Dave with your questions.
-If you would like to set up a phone conversation, please email Ken or Dave first to set up a convenient time.
+Please note: Due to the volume of daily individual appointments and emails, we kindly request your assistance not phoning Ken or Reid with your questions.
+If you would like to set up a phone conversation, please email Ken or Reid first to set up a convenient time.

 General Information of Interest